jazibobs/website-2024/terms.md

 ## Session overview

-By purchasing Godot tutoring sessions on this website you agree with the terms and conditions outlined below

 Each Godot tutoring session runs for 60 minutes at the time pre-arranged by the tutor and tutee.
 The content of the session will be pre-agreed by the tutor and tutee at the time of agreeing the session date and time.

 All payments must be made in advance; tutees who have not completed payment will not have access to any tutoring sessions.